Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 **Private lessoning** is a vast market, its customers fill up academic bullet boards and web systems alike.
 In such a competitive field, offering unique and user-friendly features is key to beat the competition.
 The main reason to analyze the competition is identifying strong and weak points of the software solutions for the target domain: these points should give insight on which _requirements_ could be considered suitable and which ones should be discarded.

-This sections presents three software services dedicated to searching/offering private lessons.
+This section presents three software services dedicated to searching/offering private lessons.

 1. [TrovaRipetizoni](https://trovaripetizioni.it/): it is platform created by students and for students.
 The analysis of its workflow hints that its concept is creating an ample network spanning the whole Italy, offering solutions for every kind of student, even those with learning disabilities.
 Its Search functionality allows the user to filter private lessons offers by name, subject of study and geographical area, but not for teacher name: this limitation could result bothersome in case a user would like to search for a specific teacher advised by a friend.
 In addition, the system does not allow the user to contact the teacher directly: it simply shows the searcher its email.

-By comparison, **UNIMIB Tutoring Assistant** will focus on offering an experience with enhanced social functionalities, like a chat between the searcher/offerer and the possibility to filter private lessons by teacher name.
+By comparison, **UNIMIB Tutoring Assistant** will focus on offering an experience with enhanced social functionalities, like a chat between the searcher/offeror and the possibility to filter private lessons by teacher name.

 2. [SuperProf](https://www.superprof.it/): this platform has a visibly larger network of user, with almost seven million users worldwide.
 Its UX is intuitive and fast, making it very pleasing for the final user.
 The core feature is, certainly, the openness of the application towards remote lessons by allowing teachers to offer their private lessons via [Skype](https://www.skype.com/), [Hangouts](https://hangouts.google.com/) and other VoIP software.
 With its Search functionality it is possible to filter lessons by many parameters, including geographical area, but overall the search feature does work as intended for several reasons: to list the most important, the private lessons are not limited in particular fields: while this offers more content to the platform, its huge amount of data renders searching particularly inefficient (Editor's note: trying to search for Computer Science private lessons shows between the first visible results lessons offered by, for example, Medical Science students).
 Another weak point of the system could be its required subscription for lessons searchers who are required to pay monthly to use its functionalities.

-By comparison, **UNIMIB Tutoring Assistant** will consist of users within a stricter geographical area in order to offer a higher quality experience in terms of matches for searchers/offerers.
+By comparison, **UNIMIB Tutoring Assistant** will consist of users within a stricter geographical area in order to offer a higher quality experience in terms of matches for searchers/offerors.
 Additionally, it will offer a free-of-charge experience in order not to discourage potential users with recurring payments.

 3. [BravoApp](http://www.bravoapp.it/): it is a _Mobile App_ for Android and iOS.
 The core features of this system are the built-in chat system and calendar, but apart from these, the UX/UI is not very refined.
 Its most critical point is certainly the monthly subscription required for teachers: it is undoubted that the limited number of private lessons offers derive from this point, since these users expect to gain from this service, not the opposite.
 One last fault of this system, unjustifiable for a contemporary Software Engineer (and for most scary users), is the fact that its website is exposed in **HTTP protocol**!